TEMPLE578/ObsidianGitSync/Economics.md

 The Roles of Positive economics: Use of logic; hypothese/ modles/ theories; ceteris paribus assumption; empirical evidence; refutation (going against)

-The Role of Normative economics: Value judgements in policy making; and meaning o
+The Role of Normative economics: Value judgements in policy making; and meaning of equity & equality

+e